Dunkirk (2017 film): Historical accuracy

-The characters and the storyline are fictional; Commander Bolton is a composite of several real men, including Commander James Campbell Clouston (the lack of an actual depiction of Clouston drew criticism following the film's release, and attention was drawn to honour him for his role in the evacuation) and Captain Bill Tennant.
+The characters and the storyline are fictional.
+Commander Bolton is a composite of several real men, including Commander James Campbell Clouston and Captain Bill Tennant.
+The lack of an actual depiction of Clouston drew criticism following the film's release, and attention was drawn to honour him for his role in the evacuation.
 Dawson is inspired by Charles Lightoller, the second officer of the Titanic and the most senior crewmember who survived the sinking, who took his yacht Sundowner to the evacuation.

 The character of Collins is analogous to the experiences of Spitfire pilot Jack Potter, with Collins's ditching partly inspired by that of Eric Barwell in his Defiant.
 Some media outlets suggested Farrier was inspired by Alan Deere.
-When the beach scenes were shot, the weather was worse than during the real evacuation; Nolan explained that this helped to understand the danger faced by the pleasure boats.
+When the beach scenes were shot, the weather was worse than during the real evacuation.
+Nolan explained that this helped to understand the danger faced by the pleasure boats.

 In one scene, a non-commissioned officer gives a salute without wearing his military beret, which a veteran pointed out as inaccurate protocol.
-Noses of German planes were not actually painted yellow until after the evacuation; this was done to differentiate the German planes.
+Noses of German planes were not actually painted yellow until after the evacuation.
+This was done to differentiate the German planes.
 Contemporary shots were used for aerial views of the town, whereas Dunkirk was in ruins by the time of the evacuation.
 The design of the airborne leaflet propaganda was similar to those used in 1940, although the originals were not in colour.